 Former F1 champions, McLaren, announced last week that they were evaluating competing in alternative motorsport and in doing so reserved a place for Season 9 in Formula E.

-McLaren CEO Zak Brown said as such: “We’ve been closely observing Formula E for some time and monitoring the series’ progress and future direction.
+McLaren CEO Zak Brown said as such in an official statement: “We’ve been closely observing Formula E for some time and monitoring the series’ progress and future direction.

 “The opportunity to take an option on an entry and the completion of the McLaren Applied supplier contract with the FIA at the end of Gen2, gives us the necessary time to decide if Formula E is right for McLaren as a future competition platform.”